Mark-MDO47/building-website-nodejs-express/README.md

 I will be doing some updates based on later versions of NPM modules being available, but I doubt anything I do will be of interest to him.

+He actually did not put any license file in his repository, but I took the course and assume I can use the files.

 The rest of the README is from Daniel Kahn.

 # Building a website with Node.js and Express